chrisman/chrisman.github.io/drafts/blogging.md

 Wanted a nice monospace serif font for body text, so I went with good old classic Courrier New.

-For headings, I wanted a good looking sans-serif, and went with Montserrat.
+For headings, I wanted a nice, complementary sans-serif, and decided to try Montserrat.

 #### Reset

-If I'm doing everything myself, by hand, then I might as well go all in, and exercise control over all the details of my site.
+Perhaps overboard, but if I'm doing everything myself, by hand, then I might as well go all in, and exercise control over all the details of my site.

 I did a dang [CSS reset](https://cssreset.com/scripts/eric-meyer-reset-css/).

+Again, this is probably over zealous and overkill.
+After all, there is no visual element on this entire site that I care enough about to demand that it look perfectly consistant across all browsers.
+To a certain degree, browsers do a mostly adequate job of rendering text.

+But, whatever.
+This is the choice I made.
+I'll either stick to it or I'll change my mind later.

 #### Scale